-Once they are enrolled in the study, we recommend that participants receive written information regarding who to contact at any time about possible injuries that may occur as a result of participation in the study or rights as a volunteer in the study.
+Once they are enrolled in the study, we recommend that participants receive written information regarding who to contact at any time about possible injuries occurred participation in the study or rights as a volunteer in the study.

 5.2.7.
 Voluntary Participation